tarekfb/tbermalm/quix/README.md

 # Quix - ~~https://tbermalm.tech/quix/~~
-This is a tool for indexing IMDB ratings by movie titles.
+This tool was written as a first project using web technologies, back in 2019.
+It indexes IMDB ratings by movie titles.
 There is also support for storing selected movies in a database, which is accessed through a personal account.
 Google Chrome Lighthouse: 97-100-93-100

 ![Google Chrome Lighthouse rating](chrome-lighthouse.png)